talalio/techies/README.md

 ### About

 This is a simple web application i've been working on to enhance my skills on the MERN stack which stands for MongoDB, Express, React and Node.
-It's not fully completed you can checkout the backend api at [techies-api](https://github.com/arashi-u/techies-api).
+It's not fully completed you can checkout the backend api at [techies-api](https://github.com/talald3v/techies-api).

+### TODO

+- [ ] Adding Authentication via github
+- [ ] Adding more pages like profile, maybe a ranking page

 ### Screenshots